 Keep Your Cool for Your Career and Your Life

 Your ability to keep your cool when everyone around you is hot will serve you well in both your professional and your personal life.
-Use these ten tips to maintain your cool in emotionally charged situations at work and in your personal life.
+Anger management activities, including these ten tips combined with your emotional intelligence skills, can help you maintain your cool in emotionally charged situations at work and in your personal life.
 You will gain the respect of your bosses and co-workers and family and friends, you will keep your stress levels under control, and you will dramatically improve your quality of life.